mathspp/mathspp/pages/05.trainings/case-studies/ivy-league-metadata-services/default.md

 **All** but one participant immediately showed interest in further advanced sessions and during the follow-up interview the hiring manager said

- > “I would definitely be interested in pursuing something like that again.”
-(T.T.)
+ > “I would definitely be interested in pursuing something like that again.” — hiring manager

 ## Conclusion